-After all the inspiration for owl crafts I gathered, I ended up using bits of all the ideas and coming up with a craft of my own.
+After gathering a lot of inspiration for owl crafts, I combined bits of all the ideas and came up with an owl craft of my own.
 I had a pile of old magazines that needed to head to the recycling bin, and they became the inspiration behind our magazine collage owls.
-Before we recycled the magazines, the girls and I spent an evening around the dining room table cutting out pieces.
+Before we recycled the magazines, the girls and I spent an evening around the dining room table cutting out scrap pieces from the pages.
 We talked about owls and what colors they were, so decided to look for brown, black, white, and grey in the magazines.
 It didn't take long for use to have quite a big pile of paper.
-Once we had our magazine scraps, it was time to do the craft, I gathered brown and black construction paper, glue and paintbrushes.
-I drew a large oval on the brown construction paper for the body of the owl.
+Once we had our magazine scraps, it was time to craft.

+To prepare the project, I drew a large oval on the brown construction paper for the body of the owl.
 I then took the glue and thinned it out a bit with the water to make it easier to spread.
-I used a ratio of about 3 parts glue to 1 part water, which worked well.
+I used a ratio of about 3 parts glue to 1 part water.

 The girls started painting on the glue and covering every bit of the oval with magazine pieces.
 They used a lot of glue!